£232

 You have two options for submitting your C100 form application:

+Practice Direction 36G extended the online C100 pilot to 31 March 2026.
 You can apply through the MyHMCTS portal on gov.uk.
-The online process:
+The online C100 form process:

 - Guides you step-by-step through each section